self love

 True love is acceptance as one is.
 We usually think about this for other people, but here we’re talking about true love for yourself, a self love.
 If you love and accept yourself truly, you’ll shed away anything unhealthy, because the loving part of you won’t stand to let unhealthy things happen.

 We all deserve peace, love and acceptance no matter what.
 Feel free to doubt your behavior or choices, but don’t doubt yourself in your existence or that you deserve peace.
 Treat yourself like you would want to treat a child.
-If a child does something wrong, you would wanna recognize it to try to either discipline them or help them, but that doesn’t mean you stop loving them.
+If a child does something wrong, you would want to recognize it to try to either discipline them or help them, but that doesn’t mean you stop loving them.

 You might get very frustrated with the child, but you’d be silly to tell them you don’t love them anymore for it.
 A parent might even kick their own child out of the house if it comes to that, but that still doesn’t mean their love changes.
 In fact, when we love a child fully we actually see that we need to do the tough things, and follow through on discipline, or let them know when they’re out of line.